rosen-bridge/contract/README.md

 ### D. Service Update Procedure

 #### 1. X-RWT Repo Update
 Upon any update on the bridge, the X-RWT Repo and X-Repo config may need to receive updates accordingly.
-Then both these boxes can be updated in a transaction containing the guard NFT.
+Then both these boxes can be updated in a transaction with the guard NFT in data input.
 The guards should compromise on the update and create a new box with the updated information.
-This updating can be done only if the guard NFT is spent on the updating transaction.
-Since guard NFT resides in a guard multi-sig address, it means that they could agree on the new setting.
+This updating can be done only if a quorum of guards sign the update transaction.

 Repo Config store some necessary configs related to a bridge, and it may receive updates periodically.
 It should keep track of the watchers and tune the maximum watcher counts and watcher quorum percentage based on the network X status.